List of Planet of the Apes characters: Dr Otto Hasslein

-Dr Otto Hasslein is a physicist, proposer of the "Hasslein curve" and attached to the space flight project that both Taylor and Brent are a part of.
+Dr Otto Hasslein is a physicist, proposer of the "Hasslein curve" and attached to the space flight project that involved both Taylor and Brent.
 Hasslein was played by Eric Braeden.
 He is the main antagonist of Escape from the Planet of the Apes.

 In Escape from the Planet of the Apes, Dr Hasslein explains to a television news presenter his theories of time, and his belief that changing the future may be possible.
 He compares time to be a highway with an infinite number of lanes, all going from the past to the future; by changing lanes, one can change destiny.
 Hasslein learns that talking chimpanzees have arrived in the present day from Earth's future.
 While the other members of the Presidential Commission appointed to deal with the "alien visitors" are initially skeptical of the time-travel story, Hasslein sees confirmation of his theories and is afraid that the pair's presence may start humanity's downfall.
 Hasslein's influence results in the apes being taken into custody, drugged and interrogated.
 The apes' testimony results in the decision that Zira should be prevented from giving birth and both apes should be sterilised.
 Cornelius and Zira escape military custody and Hasslein orders a full-scale hunt.
 Hasslein tracks down the apes as they are about to board a ship and demands the now-newborn baby be handed over.
 Zira refuses and, as other authorities approach, Hasslein shoots both Zira and the baby.
 This is seen by Cornelius who shoots at Hasslein, killing him.

 Kolp

 Kolp is a government official and later Governor of a band of mutants, he is the main antagonist of the Battle for the Planet of the Apes.
 Kolp was played by Severn Darden.

-In Conquest of the Planet of the Apes Kolp is a ruling secret police official on Governor Breck's staff.
-Kolp helps interrogate Armando and track down the originating shipment that had carried Caesar to Ape Management.
+Kolp first appears in Conquest of the Planet of the Apes as a ruling secret police official on Governor Breck's staff.
+He helps interrogate Armando and track down the originating shipment that had carried Caesar to Ape Management.
 Kolp survives the final fight in Conquest by hiding with other humans in underground bunkers.

-In Battle for the Planet of the Apes it is several years after the end of the war and Kolp is in charge of the humans left in what was Ape Management, now the Forbidden Zone.
+Several years after the war in Battle for the Planet of the Apes, Kolp is in charge of the humans left in what was Ape Management, now called the Forbidden Zone.
 Kolp's agents discover ape spies and he assumes they have come to loot or attack; the party is driven off and tracked back to Ape City.
 Kolp is jealous of the relative health and prosperity of Ape City, and marshals his forces to conquer it.
 Méndez, Kolp's second-in-command, points out that attacking Ape City would end years of peace and is dismissed by Kolp.
 Kolp supervises the attack commanding his troops to destroy Ape City.
 Kolp confronts Caesar in the fight, taunting him, and eventually loses the upper hand allowing Caesar to launch a counterattack which forces Kolp back.
 Kolp is killed by Aldo and his gorilla troops.